- What's On

 As a registered charity, we are driven to positively contribute to our community through access to the arts.
 This focus generates a level of creativity, passion and enthusiasm within our team and is reflected in the way we work and the results they produce.
 As a team, our values are Creativity, Community, Respect, Trust and to Inspire through everything we do.

 Developing young talent is central to the work we do at Curve, and for secondary school and University students considering a career in the arts, we are pleased to offer a range of regular opportunities to take part in work experience placements at our unique theatre.
 These range from one-day career days to one-week placements across all of our departments, where participants will discover the different areas and functions of a leading producing theatre.

 As one of the UK’s leading producing theatres, Curve strives to attract and appoint the very best talent to join our team.

-With over 100 people working in our building, we offer a variety of career opportunities across all departments including our artistic, communications, development, events & catering, facilities, finance, hospitality, human resources, ICT, operations, technical and ticket office teams.
+With over 100 people working in our building, we offer a variety of career opportunities across all departments including our artistic, communications, development, events & catering, facilities, finance, hospitality, human resources, ICT, operations, technical and box office teams.

 We are committed to equality of opportunity and diversity of approach, welcoming applications from every sector reflecting the diversity of our communities.
 We are committed to managing a fair and equitable recruitment and selection process.

 Leicester Theatre Trust Ltd (“The Company”) is committed to protecting the privacy and security of your personal information.

 This privacy notice describes how we collect and use personal information about you.
 It provides you with certain information that must be provided under the General Data Protection Regulation (GDPR).

 You are being sent a copy of this privacy notice because you are applying for work with us (whether as an employee, worker, contractor, freelancer or creative).